njiiri12/Password-locker/README.md

 of an account is optimized

 ## SET-UP
-To access this project on your local files,you can clone it the following steps
+To access this project on your local files,you can clone it the following steps:

 1 Open your Terminal